Deng Xiaoping: Paramount leader

 Following Mao's death on 9 September 1976 and the purge of the Gang of Four in October 1976, Premier Hua Guofeng succeeded as Chairman of the Chinese Communist Party and gradually emerged as the de facto leader of China.
 Prior to Mao's death, the only governmental position Deng held was that of First Vice Premier of the State Council, but Hua Guofeng wanted to rid the Party of extremists and successfully marginalised the Gang of Four.
-On 22 July 1977, Deng was restored to the posts of vice-chairman of the Central Committee, vice-chairman of the Military Commission and Chief of the General Staff of the People's Liberation Army.
+On 22 July 1977, Deng was restored to the posts of vice-chairman of the Central Committee, vice-chairman of the Military Commission and Chief of the General Staff of the People's Liberation Army, making him the third-ranking member in Politburo Standing Committee, after Chairman Hua Guofeng and Ye Jianying.

-By carefully mobilizing his supporters within the party, Deng outmaneuvered Hua, who had pardoned him, then ousted Hua from his top leadership positions by 1980.
+By carefully mobilizing his supporters within the party, Deng outmaneuvered Hua, who had pardoned him.
+In February 1980, Deng successfully let his protege Zhao Ziyang to succeed Hua as the Premier of China.
+Some of Hua's supporters in the Politburo such as Wang Dongxing, Chen Xilian, Wu De and Ji Dengkui resigned at the same time.
+Later in June 1981, another of Deng's protege Hu Yaobang succeeded Hua to became the Chairman of the central committee, and Deng himself succeeded Hua as the Chairman of the central military committee.
 In contrast to previous leadership changes, Deng allowed Hua to retain membership in the Central Committee and quietly retire, helping to set the precedent that losing a high-level leadership struggle would not result in physical harm.